mauryaanant005/MED-TECH/README.md

 🏥 Med-Tech App

-A digital-first healthcare assistant designed to improve the safety, accessibility, and management of medical information.
+A digital healthcare assistant designed to improve the safety, accessibility, and management of medical information.
 The Med-Tech App empowers users with tools like symptom checking, barcode-based medicine info, AI-powered assistance, reminders, and secure health records — all within a user-friendly mobile application.

 ✨ Features
-🔐 1.
-Personal Health Management
+**🔐 1.
+Personal Health Management**

 Secure sign-up and login